Why Trust OMD?

 • Minimum 2.6 GPA

-• Teaching certification in a science field (middle or secondary level) is strongly recommended
+• Teaching certification in a middle or secondary science field

 Western Governors University — M.A. in Science Education (Middle Grades)